obonaventure/cnp3/Missions/S4/tcp1.rst

 A complete implementation of TCP in scapy_ is, of course, outside the scope of this exercise.
 However, even for a simplified implementation such as this one, it is useful to consider some of the problems that must be solved in a real TCP implementation.

 A TCP implementation maintains a Transmission Control Block (TCB) for each TCP connection.
 This TCB is a data structure that contains the complete "`state`"  of each TCP connection.
 The TCB is described in :rfc:`793`.
 This TCB contains first the identification of the TCP connection.
-As the IP address of the local host is known by scapy_, your implementation will need to store :
+As the IP address of the local host is already known by scapy_, your implementation will need to store :

  - `self.remoteip` : the IP address of the remote host
  - `self.remoteport` : the TCP port used for this connection on the remote host
  - `self.localport` : the TCP port used for this connection on the local host.
-Note that when a client opens a TCP connection, the local port will be chosen in the ephemeral port range.
+Note that when a client opens a TCP connection, the local port will be chosen in the ephemeral port range ( 49152 <= localport <= 65535 ).

 Your implementation also needs to store information about the segments that it has sent and the segments that it has received. :rfc:`793` defines the following variables :